strimzi/strimzi.github.io/_posts/2019-10-23-kafka-authentication-using-oauth-2.0.md

 ## Conclusion

-OAuth 2.0 token-based authentication allows you to use central management of users and security policies by way of external security server, and is relatively easy to setup.
+OAuth 2.0 token-based authentication allows you to use central management of users and security policies by way of an external security server, and is relatively easy to setup.

 What we have implemented thus far is initial support for authentication.
 For next steps, we are looking at roles-based authorization, which could be used instead of the default ACL based authorization to centrally manage not only user identities, but also the permissions they have on Kafka resources.